alec-kingsley/jotter/README.md

 Note that powers can only go on the inside of the main unit block, so `3 [kg] ^2` is invalid, while `3 [kg ^ 2]` and `3 [[kg] ^ 2]` are both valid.

-So far, only the SI base units are supported. (meter, kilogram, second, ampere, kelvin, mole, candela) Each unit is only case sensitive if written as an abbreviation (like `km`) but can be written with any case and with or without an `s` at th end if not abbreviated. (`kilometer`, `Kilometer`, `KILOMETERS` are all acceptable)
+Most common metric and US customary units are supported.

+Each unit is only case sensitive if written as an abbreviation (like `km`) but can be written with any case and with or without an `s` at th end if not abbreviated. (`kilometer`, `Kilometer`, `KILOMETERS` are all acceptable)